Rogue One: TV series

 On November 8, 2018, it was announced that a live-action prequel series was officially in development and set to air on Disney's streaming service, Disney+.
 The series takes place five years before the events in Rogue One and focuses on Cassian Andor with Diego Luna reprising the role.
-It was released on September 21, 2022.
+The first season debuted on September 21, 2022, and focuses on Cassian's involvement in the Rebellion.
+The second and final season debuted on April 22, 2025, with its series finale released on May 13.
+Streaming of Rogue One saw a boost coinciding with the release and conclusion of the series.